duo-labs/cloudmapper/README.md

 docker run -p 8000:8000 -it cloudmapper /bin/bash
 ```

-You shoudl replace `YOUR_PROFILE` with the profile you've configured for aws-vault.
+You should replace `YOUR_PROFILE` with the profile you've configured for aws-vault.
 Inside the container run `aws sts get-caller-identity` to confirm this was setup correctly.

 ```
 pipenv shell